 The joint application asks the Youth Court to detain a rangatahi aged 17 years in a Corrections youth unit within a prison if the court is satisfied that:

-• the order is necessary to ensure the safety of any rangatahi who is in the custody of the chief executive of Oranga Tamariki
+• the order is necessary to ensure the safety of any tamariki or rangatahi who are in the custody of the chief executive of Oranga Tamariki

 • a youth unit within a prison is available for the rangatahi to stay in